tools-life/taskwiki/README.md

 There are many more reports (burndown, calendar, history, projects, stats, summary, tags,..), but for the sake of brevity, they will not be described here.
-They work in a similiar fashion.
+They work in a similar fashion.

 #### Task modification commands